From a mental ward to classical music's new star

 Through it all, Rhodes always had music.
 Aged seven, he fell in love with Beethoven's Emperor concerto, and started playing piano.
 Aged 18, he was offered a scholarship at the Guildhall School of Music & Drama, though studied psychology at University College London because of pressure from his father.

 Then life took over and he stopped playing completely between 18 and 28, when he worked as a sales director for a London financial publisher.
-He had a son, Eddie, who now lives in America and whom he sees "three or four times year" after divorce from Eddie's mother, whom he identifies only as an "American Catholic writer".
+He had a son, who now lives in America and whom he sees "three or four times year" after divorce from the child's mother, whom he identifies only as an "American Catholic writer".

 And then he had a change of heart.
-"Part of the reason I pursued piano was that Eddie asked me why I wasn't doing it."
+"Part of the reason I pursued piano was that [my son] asked me why I wasn't doing it."
 But the pressure to succeed took its toll.
 In 2006 he was sectioned to a London psychiatric hospital for symptoms including depression and trauma.

 "It was a combination of stuff, stuff from the past I hadn't dealt with, and then losing the safety net of a stable career, the marriage ended," he said.
 "It's a scary thing to do.
 I think I've done a kind of reverse Amy Winehouse, I might even cut my hair soon."